The Essential Guide To

-When microdosing with LSD on blotter paper, there are two methods to “extract” a microdose from the blotter paper: cutting or volumetric.
+When microdosing with LSD on blotter paper, there are two methods to prepare a microdose: cutting or volumetric.

 The cutting method is exactly what it sounds like: cutting the blotter paper with an Exacto knife or scissors.

-The volumetric method involves submerging a full tab into distilled water and taking small quantities of the water as your microdose.
+The volumetric method helps you get around any variation in how a tab is laid or cut.
+It involves submerging a full tab into distilled water and taking small, measured quantities of the water to microdose.

-This process is slightly more challenging due to the number of measurements, but will give you a more accurate, consistent dose.
+This process requires a couple of small measurements, but will give you a more accurate, consistent dose.
 Read our full guide on volumetric microdosing to learn more.

 To describe it briefly, all you need to do is drop a 100ug tab into 10ml of distilled water or alcohol.
 Leave it for a day or so, in the dark.
 Then, 1ml of the liquid will contain 10ug of LSD, and will provide you with a consistent microdose.
 You can store your liquid in the fridge and it should last for months.